 - Flux S

-View all Microbeau machine here
+View all Microbeau machines here

-View all Vertix Nano cartridges here
+View all Vertix Nano needle modules here

-View all Vertix Pico cartridges here
+View all Vertix Pico needle modules here